Rookout/docs/docs/sdk-setup.md

 ### Alternative Import

-If you prefer to configure the SDK purely using enviorment variables (see configuration options below) you may also use the following snippet:
+If you prefer to configure the SDK purely using environment variables (see configuration options below) you may also use the following snippet:

 ```python
 if __name__ == "__main__":